avular-robotics/example_origin_ros/navigation_examples/readme.md

 The Avular Origin has a path-planning functionality.
 An example on how to exploit this functionality is not presented here in the navigation examples but in the packages on [behavior examples](behavior_examples/readme.md).

 ## Acquiring speed
-This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus work with the Origin One simulation).
+<b>This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus work with the Origin One simulation).</b>

 To run the example of acquiring the Origin's position you need to navigate into the ROS2 workspace and run
 ```